Ayush1M/Responsive-website-using-grid/README.md

  * [Acknowledgment](#acknowledgment)

 # Overview of the Project
-The project is used to make a website using grid.
+The project is used to make a website using grid properties with a bit of javascript to create a Hamburger menu.

 ### Goal of the Project
 * The Goal of this project is to apply grid properties like grid-row/grid-column, grid-gap, grid-areas, minmax, repeat.